GREATDANELADY.COM

 The latest research in Europe shows us that true performance dogs have no stamina on Grain Free formulas, they tend to run hot, fast, then plumet.
 What t works best for these preformance dogs is a meat based diet from multiple protein sources (from meats), high fat and then as a low carbohydrate source - ideally a blend of oats/brown rice OR oats/corn (high quality/low gluten corn) in order to sustain high energy performance levels.
 It has been shown that with a quality intact ground grain, low carb component, that the aniaml is better able to balance the insulin and glucose levels, expecially when the dog is working.
 There has been NO real research done by any company on grain free foods at this point.

-Now the good thing about the grain free diets is that they are generally made by very good holistic companies like Nutri-Source, PureVita, Precise, Golden Eagle (overseas), Petcurean, Wysong, Honest Kitchen (dehydrated raw).
+Now the good thing about the grain free diets is that they are generally made by very good holistic companies like Precise Pet Foods, or Nutri-Source, PureVita, or Golden Eagle (overseas).

-Remember, still have to add your dietary enzymes to Grain Free diets because they are processed, but that is easy to accomplish by using my CORE 4 Supplement Kits.
+Remember, you still have to add your dietary enzymes to Grain Free diets like all other diets because they are processed, but that is easy to accomplish by using one of my CORE 4 Supplement Kits.
 (See Core 4).

 So Are Grains Good or Bad?